The infrastructure database.

 SQL across every state, every resource, every environment.
 Gap analysis finds unmanaged resources and drift automatically.

 None of these are add-ons.
-They are the data model doing its job.
-One surface.
-One pricing line.
-One place the data lives.
+They are the data model doing its job — for every client that touches your infrastructure, human or otherwise.

 Terraform & OpenTofu